openhab/openhab-addons/bundles/org.openhab.binding.pihole/README.md

 ### Actions

-PiHole binding provides actions to use in rules:
+Pi-hole binding provides actions to use in rules:

 ```java
 import java.util.concurrent.TimeUnit